Tinjarro/IngalStomp/Readme.md

 - Current stomp count
 - Lifetime stomp count
-- Announcement settings (global, current, lifetime)
+- Announcement settings (current, lifetime)
 - Milestone configuration
 - Reset mode

-Reloading the UI does not clear counts or preferences.

----

 ## Notes

 If a stomp did not count, the most likely cause is that the addon never received an attempt signal, or the stomp did not successfully complete.